 Our aim is to offer all our clients an efficient and effective service.
-However, should there be any aspect of our service with which you are unhappy, including any bill of our costs that we submit to you, please raise your concern in the first place with the person who has day-to-day control of your matter.
-If you feel they have not resolved your concern, then you should put your comments in writing addressed to:
+However, should there be any aspect of our service with which you are unhappy, including any bill of our costs that we submit to you, please raise your concern in the first place with the person dealing with the individual who has day-to-day control of your matter.
+If you feel I have not resolved your concern, then you should put your comments in writing addressed to:

 Simon Wise